marc-gilles/preen-oil-reproducibility-ontogeny/README.md

 ## Data and code from: Chemical signatures in the preen oil of Pied Flycatchers: testing reproducibility and exploring ontogeny
 ##### Laurence Jeanjean, Barbara A. Caspers1, Tim Schmoll & Marc Gilles

-**Related article:** Data and code from: Jeanjean, L., Caspers, B. A., Schmoll, T., & Gilles, M. (2024).
+**Related article:** Jeanjean, L., Caspers, B. A., Schmoll, T., & Gilles, M. (2024).
-Chemical signatures in the preen oil of Pied Flycatchers: testing reproducibility and exploring ontogeny. *Journal of Avian Biology*, e03365.
+Chemical signatures in the preen oil of Pied Flycatchers: testing reproducibility and exploring ontogeny.
+*Journal of Avian Biology*, e03365.
 <https://doi.org/10.1111/jav.03365>

 ***